fence-io/website/content/articles/networking/index.md

       imagePullPolicy: IfNotPresent
 ```

-Check the status of our services
+Check the status of the service:

 ```
 macbook-pro % kubectl get svc